-Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications pharmacies, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
+Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications pharmacies, or if you had a recent opioid overdose, we may talk to your doctors to make sure your use of opioid medications is appropriate and medically necessary.
 Working with your doctors, if we decide your use of prescription opioid or benzodiazepine medications is not safe, we may limit how you can get those medications.
 The limitations may be: